zhenglong1603/tp/docs/DeveloperGuide.md

 ---

-**Use case: View Medical Report**

-**MSS**
-1. User requests to view a patient’s medical report.
-2. System validates the NRIC.
-3. System retrieves the medical report details.
-4. System displays the report to the user.

-**Extensions**
-- 2a.
-Missing NRIC → System returns "Error: Patient NRIC is missing."
-- 3a.
-No medical report found → System returns "Error: No medical history found with the given NRIC."

-Use case ends.

----

-**Use case: View Patient Records**

-**MSS**
-1. User requests to view a patient’s details.
-2. System validates the NRIC.
-3. System retrieves and displays patient records.

-**Extensions**
-- 2a.
-Missing NRIC → System returns "Error: NRIC is required."
-- 3a.
-No matching record found → System returns "Error: Patient record not found."

-Use case ends.

----

-**Use case: View Appointments**

-**MSS**
-1. User requests to view appointments for a patient.
-2. System validates the NRIC.
-3. System retrieves and displays upcoming appointments.

-**Extensions**
-- 2a.
-Missing NRIC → System returns "Error: NRIC is required."
-- 3a.
-No appointments found → System returns "Error: No appointments found for the specified date."

-Use case ends.

----

 **Use Case: Delete Medicine Usage Record**
 **MSS**
 1. User requests to delete a medicine record by ID and NRIC.